emmahewson/island-bees/README.md

 - remaining linting errors are in files that are automatically created by Django such as migration files & vscode/arctictern.py

-- HTML validation Errors
+#### HTML Validation

+I tested every page using the [W3 HTML Validator](https://validator.w3.org/nu/).
+There were some minor issues such as removing stray tags and generally tidying up.
+There were a few bigger stumbling points which I have detailed below.

-Some minor relating to stray tags which I cleaned up One thing I did discover was that Django forms renders its form inputs as a table and there were multiple errors about stray `<tr>` tags in the code, which I couldn't access as the form was added by using just `{{form}}`.
-I got around this based on a [post](https://code-institute-room.slack.com/archives/C7HS3U3AP/p1548669436265400) I found on the CI Slack Channel suggesting rendering them as `<p>` elements instead using `{{form.as_p}}`.
+- Django forms renders its form inputs as a table and there were multiple errors about stray `<tr>` tags in the code, which I couldn't access as the form was added by using just `{{form}}`.
+I got around this based on a [post](https://code-institute-room.slack.com/archives/C7HS3U3AP/p1548669436265400) I found on the CI Slack Channel suggesting rendering them as `<p>` elements instead using `{{form.as_p}}` and amending the styling as necessary.

 - Image selection in the custom_clearable_file_input on the product form was throwing an error as it had 2 ID attributes, one that I had set which was used in the JavaScript to display the filename and another that was added by the `{% include "django/forms/widgets/attrs.html" %}` tag.
-I solved this problem by changing the JavaScript to get an element using a class name rather than ID.
+I solved this problem by changing the JavaScript to get an element using a class name rather than ID and removing the class.

 - The shopping bag was throwing an error about duplicate IDs, this came down to the 2 versions of the shopping bag, one for large screens one for mobile, which used the same include template from quantity-form.html, effectively putting 2 versions of the same code on the page.
 I solved this by changing the ID attribute to a data-id attribute, and adjusting the relevant JavaScript code.

+- adding url tag to allauth email templates threw an error when these templates were rendered as they had `{% blocktrans %}` tags in which don't allow tags inside the translated area.
+I solved this issue by removing the contact us links.

+#### CSS Validation

+I tested the CSS using the [W3 CSS Validator](https://jigsaw.w3.org/css-validator/).
+There were some issues as detailed below.
+All have been rectified and the CSS now passes with no errors.

+#### Lighthouse Testing & Google Dev Tools

+- There were some Google console warnings about a lack of autocomplete on the allauth form fields.
+I have looked in to a way to add autocomplete to a Django form field using Django Widget Tweaks add on but it doesn't seem to work within the allauth forms.
+However as this was a warning rather than an error I decided to leave it

 ### Bugs